scientist-softserv/iiif_print/README.md

 By default the preprocess location is S3, as that is where SoftServ has been running pre-processing.
 However that default may not be adequate for local development.

+#### Conditional Derivative Generation

+The [IiifPrint::DerivativeRodeoService][./app/services/iiif_print/derivative_rodeo_service.rb] provides a means of specifying the derivatives to generate via two configuration points:

+- `IiifPrint::DerivativeRodeoService.named_derivatives_and_generators_by_type`
+- `IiifPrint::DerivativeRodeoService.named_derivatives_and_generators_filter`

+In the case of `named_derivatives_and_generators_by_type`, we're saying all mime categories will generate these derivatives.

+In the case of `named_derivatives_and_generators_filter`, we're providing a point where we can specify for each file_set and filename the specific derivatives to accept/reject/append to the named derivative generation.

+See their examples for further configuration guidance.

 # Ingesting Content

 IiifPrint supports a range of different ingest workflows: